Spontaneous recovery: Disorders

 Spontaneous recovery, in terms of disorders, is a phenomenon in which the unwanted condition is overcome without professional treatment or formal help.

 Autism

-Observed through case study, was a particular individual who spontaneously "recovered" from autistic disorder after a mere 13 days, without therapeutic intervention.
+A case study reported that an individual spontaneously "recovered" from autistic disorder after a mere 13 days without therapeutic intervention.
 This individual was diagnosed with autistic disorder and severe mental retardation as per the DSM-IV-TR criteria.
 Over the course of 13 days, this individual revealed age appropriate reciprocal social interaction and communication by means of gesture, when no signs of communication were visible prior to the onset of the recovery period.
 This individual could also now show affection, emotional warmth, and self-expression.

 No other instances of such rapid spontaneous "recovery" from autism have been yet documented, and currently, this "recovery" is quite unexplained and a matter of controversy.

 Aphasia

 Spontaneous recovery of language ability has been documented in patients who became aphasic following a stroke.
 For the purposes of assessing spontaneous recovery, the patients received no speech therapy and were assessed weekly following the stroke.
 Improvement in language ability occurred, despite the lack of professional treatment.
 Improvement occurred most markedly between the 4 and 10 weeks after the stroke, with little change following this time period.
 Most studies of spontaneous language recovery following stroke have exhibited that the improvement occurs within the first 3 to 4 months.
 This finding is of particular interest to speech therapists, to be able to separate natural recovery from aphasia in stroke patients, from improvement that is intervention-based.